1886 N167 Old Judge: A Closer Look At The First Baseball Card Set

 1886 N167 Current Valuation: Fairly Valued

-One of the biggest problems with this set, despite the presence of six hall of fame players, is that the names aren’t as well known and regarded as some of the other players of the time, such as Cy Young, Honus Wagner, Walter Johnson and Christy Mathewson.
+One of the biggest problems with this set, despite the presence of six Hall of Fame players, is that the names aren’t as well known and regarded as some of the other players of the time, such as Cy Young, Honus Wagner, Walter Johnson, and Christy Mathewson.
 Thus, there might be a hidden lack of interest because of this.

 old-judge-167